 For the past 20 years, Beth and Greg Langston have been helping school students with college preparation.
-While Beth’s career has been in education, Greg’s is in business.
+While Beth focused on a career in education, Greg focused on a career in business.
 Through College Flight Plan, they’ve combined their expertise to help teenagers prepare for college.
-Greg and Beth can guide students in a variety of ways that include the following.

 - Choosing a college major.